ryjac/portfolio-cloudformation/README.md

 _Note: This assumes you have `aws cli` installed._

-**You must acquire a domain and create a Hosted Zone manually in AWS before proceeding.**
+**You must acquire a domain and create a Hosted Zone in AWS before proceeding.**

 ## 1. Install dependencies